dojo/docs/util/doh.rst

 You can then launch your browser to http://localhost:8000/util/doh.runner.html to see the tests running.

-Note, however, that some tests will fail because they rely on PHP scripts, which are not supported in this simple web server.
+Note, however, that some tests will fail because they rely on PHP scripts, which are not supported in this simple web server.</sub>

 Testing your own code
 ~~~~~~~~~~~~~~~~~~~~~